theSearchLife/manta-model/README.md

 - filename_csv   : csv file with columns filename, manta score, prediction
 - folder_out     : output folder with images divided in positive,negative,unknown

+### training

+- download the training dataset

+     gdown 1n431PCOY8RXZebY-cSnNycvAvCC4DfWK

+     unzip dataset_manta_cls3.zip

+- init model

+     from ultralytics import YOLO

+     model = YOLO("yolo11n-cls.pt") ## this is for first training.
+     #model=  YOLO(path_to_best_model) # this is to resume training

+-- run training

+     results = model.train(data="/content/dataset_manta_cls3", epochs=100, imgsz=640)

+-- it's possible to add new training data just copying them to the correct folders in the base training dataset.

+   the training images must be converted to  grayscale  and optionally can be reduced to width size 640

+   the dayasey folders are

+   test

+   - manta

+   - non_manta

+   train

+   - manta

+   - non_manta